PSStefanov19/CBBA-6890/README.md

 ## Getting started
 #### Released project
-You can go to the Releases page of the project and download the latest version for your OS
+You can go to the Releases page of the project and download the latest version for your OS <br>
+(Note: On Windows you will need an installation of [MinGw](https://sourceforge.net/projects/mingw/) to run it)

 #### Compiling from source